 What a Sales Spiff Does

-A sales spiff is a spark, not a fuel source.
+A Sales Spiff is a spark, not a fuel source.
 It’s designed to shift behavior quickly — to make a rep choose one product over another, to create urgency around a specific goal, to inject energy into a sales floor that’s settled into routine.
-A sales spiff doesn’t replace commissions.
+A Sales Spiff doesn’t replace commissions.
 It layers on top of them to produce a specific, time-bound outcome that commissions alone can’t deliver.

 The practical difference shows up on the route.
-Without a sales spiff, a rep walks into a shop and sells whatever the account usually buys.
-With a well-designed sales spiff in place, that same rep has a reason to mention the new product, push the promotional item, or ask for the upsell — because there’s a direct, immediate reward attached to it.
+Without a Sales Spiff, a rep walks into a shop and sells whatever the account usually buys.
+With a well-designed Sales Spiff in place, that same rep has a reason to mention the new product, push the promotional item, or ask for the upsell — because there’s a direct, immediate reward attached to it.
 That’s behavioral shaping, and it’s something commission structures simply aren’t built to do.

 “We used to lose thousands every month because our spiff tracking was a mess of manual spreadsheets and unverified claims.
 Now, every dollar is mapped directly to a cleared invoice.”